turbot/terraform-provider-pipes/docs/resources/tenant_integration.md

 - `handle` - (Required) A friendly identifier for your integration.
 - `type` - (Required) The type of the integration.
 Possible values are `aws`, `azure`, `gcp`, `github`.
-- `config` - (Optional) Configuration for the integration.
+- `config` - (Optional) JSON configuration stored in state.
+Cannot be used with `config_wo`.
+Secrets not returned by the API may cause perpetual diff if included.
+- `config_wo` - (Optional) Write-only JSON configuration, not stored in state.
+Cannot be used with `config`.
+Requires `config_wo_version` to indicate changes.
+- `config_wo_version` - (Optional) Integer to signal a new version of `config_wo` and force update when write-only config changes.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

-- `created_at` - The time when the connection was created.
+- `created_at` - The time when the integration was created.
-- `created_by` - The handle of the user who created the connection.
+- `created_by` - The handle of the user who created the integration.
 - `github_installation_id` - The installation id of the GitHub app.
 Populated only if the type is `github` and the app is installed successfully.
 - `integration_id` - Unique identifier of the integration.
 - `pipeline_id` - Unique identifier of the pipeline created to synchronize the integration in regular intervals.
 - `state` - The current state of the integration.
 - `state_reason` - The reason for the current state of the integration.
-- `tenant_id` - Unique identifier of the tenant where the connection exists.
+- `tenant_id` - Unique identifier of the tenant where the integration exists.
-- `updated_at` - The time when the connection was last updated.
+- `updated_at` - The time when the integration was last updated.
-- `updated_by` - The handle of the user who last updated the connection.
+- `updated_by` - The handle of the user who last updated the integration.
-- `version_id` - The connection version.
+- `version_id` - The integration version.

 ## Import